 - Lemon Juice

-In a medium to large pot, add the strawberries, sugar and lemon juice.
+In a medium to large pot or saucepan, add the strawberries, sugar and lemon juice.

-On medium heat bring it to a boil, continue boiling on a low boil, stirring often until mixture arrives at 210° on a candy thermometer and has thickened.
+On medium heat bring it to a full rolling boil, continue boiling on a low boil, stirring often until the mixture has thickened.
+I mashed the strawberries a few times while the mixture was cooking with a potato masher.

-Move to a clean jar and let cool, then refrigerate for 24-48 hours before using.
+Move to a clean sterilized jar and let cool, then refrigerate for 24-48 hours before tasting.

 Should lemon juice be included?